ccm19981230/weather-extension/README.md

 Including manifest.json, popup.html, popuo.js and icon.png.

-The chrome extension displays the up-to-date weather data of Hong Kong including tempforecast of temperature, relative humidity, and wind direction and degree for coming 3 days.
+The chrome extension displays the up-to-date weather data of Hong Kong including the forecast of temperature, relative humidity, and wind direction and degree for coming 3 days.